Watch now: Gering's Plummer signs with Midland

-Gering High School soccer player Keaton Plummer signed his Letter of Intent to play in the Media Center on Wednesday.
+Gering High School soccer player Keaton Plummer signed his Letter of Intent to play college soccer in the media center on Wednesday, June 8.
 The recently graduated Bulldog will play for the Midland University Warriors next year.

 Plummer chose Midland because of the athletic program and coaches as well as a lot of majors academically.